-The Standish Group (www.standishgroup.com) has found that only about 17 percent of all software projects done in the United States meet the original PCTS targets; 50 percent must have the targets changed - meaning that they are usually late and overspent and need to have the performance requirements reduced and the remaining 33 percent are actually canceled.
-One year, the United States spent an aggregate of more than \$250 billion on software development, so this means that \$80 billion was completely lost on canceled projects.
+In fact, the Standish Group (www.standishgroup.com) has found that only about 17 percent of all software projects done in the

+United States meet the original PCTS targets, 50 percent must have the targets changed-meaning they are usually late, overspent, and have performance requirements reduced-and the remaining 33 percent are actually canceled.
+One year, we spent over 250 billion dollars on software development nationwide, so this means that 80 billion dollars was completely lost on canceled projects.
 What is truly astonishing is that 83 percent of all software projects get into trouble!

 The Standish study reported here was conducted in 1994.
-In the February 2001 issue of Software Development magazine, an ad for a software development conference stated that U.S. companies spend about \$140 billion on canceled and overbudget projects each year.
+In the February 2001 issue of Software Development magazine, an ad for a software development conference stated that we spend about 140 billion dollars on canceled and over-budget projects each year.

 Now, lest you think I am picking on software companies, let me say that these statistics apply to many different kinds of projects.
 Product development, for example, shares similar dismal rates of failure, waste, and cancellation.
 Experts on product development estimate that about 30 percent of the cost to develop a new product is rework.
-That means that one of every three engineers assigned to a project is working full-time just redoing what two other engineers did wrong in the first place!
+That means that one of every three engineers assigned to a project is spending full-time just re-doing what two other engineers did wrong in the first place!